Former Pakistani Prime Minister Imran Khan threatened with disqualification - ExBulletin

 According to Pakistani law, any gift received from dignitaries of a foreign state must be kept at the Toshakhana or state depository.

-The Toshakhana case made headlines after the Information Commission of Pakistan (PIC) – an independent and self-governing law enforcement body established under Section 18 of the Right to Access to Information – granted a request and ordered the Cabinet Division to provide information on gifts received at that time.
+The Toshakhana case made headlines after the Information Commission of Pakistan (PIC) – an independent and self-governing enforcement body established under Section 18 of the Right to Access Act information – accepted a request and ordered the Cabinet Division to provide the information on the gifts received at that time.
 Prime Minister Khan of foreign dignitaries.

 According to Pakistani media, Khan had earned 36 million rupees from the sale of three expensive watches donated by visiting dignitaries from friendly Gulf countries.